anaismu/anaismu.github.io/README.md

 Murat, A. C., Koutsombogera, M., & Vogel, C. [Peer-Reviewed Abstract] (2023).
 Event Chronography in Multimodal Data: a Method for Quantitative Analyses.
 MMSYM.

 ### 2022
 Murat, A. C., Koutsombogera, M., & Vogel, C. (2022).
 [Mutual Gaze and Linguistic Repetition in a Multimodal Corpus](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.296.pdf).
 Proceedings of the Language Resources and Evaluation Conference (LREC), 2771–2780.
+[Master's Dissertation]

 ## Other Presentations
 ### 2024